N0rthernL1ghts/Command/README.md

 See [Example](src/example.php)

 Please pay attention to line "use function NorthernLights\Command\Run as command" which is crucial as it assigns function NorthernLights\Command\Run to commmand alias.

+If you don't want to use this way, see [Run function declaration](src/Run.php)

 ## PSR-2 Standard
 Library strives to comply with PSR-2 coding standards, therefore we included following commands:
 ``` bash